-Table 49.7 Frequencies of similar (bold), oblique (underlined), and contrary (italic) settings in a bigram corpus from 30 Thai pop songs toneless or with reduced tone on the surface (Potisuk et al. 1994; Peyasantiwong 1986), so simply considering all musical bigrams in an automatic fashion may inflate the number of 'true' mismatches.
+Table 47.7.
+Frequencies of similar, oblique, and contrary motions in a bigram corpus from 30 Thai pop songs, from Ketkaew and Pittayaporn (2014).

+In addition to highlighting the problem of tonal classification, studies on Thai song raise a number of other issues.
+Many short syllables of polysyllabic Thai words are realized as toneless or with reduced tone on the surface (Peyasantiwong 1986; Potisuk et al. 1994), so simply considering all musical bigrams in an automatic fashion may inflate the number of 'true' mismatches.
 Other factors such as word status (lexical vs. grammatical), note value, and interval range may also need to be taken into account in building up a more accurate picture of tonal text-setting constraints in languages such as Thai.